miiohio/succinct/README.md

 * A full implementation of "[Space-Efficient, High-Performance Rank and Select Structures on Uncompressed Bit Sequences](https://link.springer.com/chapter/10.1007/978-3-642-38527-8_15)" that supports bit arrays with up to `2^64` bits.

-* (Work in progress): An implementation of [Elias-Fano representation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.219.2439&rep=rep1&type=pdf) of monotone sequences of natural numbers.
+* An implementation of [Elias-Fano representation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.219.2439&rep=rep1&type=pdf) of monotone sequences of natural numbers.
 Using this encoding, "an element occupies a number of bits bounded by two plus the logarithm of the average gap" ([source](http://sux4j.di.unimi.it/docs/it/unimi/dsi/sux4j/util/EliasFanoMonotoneLongBigList.html)).

 * (Coming soon): An implementation of "[On Compressing Permutations and Adaptive Sorting](https://arxiv.org/pdf/1108.4408)" by Barbay and Navarro, which can be very useful for maintaining massive permutations in memory while allowing efficient inverse lookups.